AbstractSDK/abstract/docs/src/get_started/module_builder.md

 {{#include ../../../packages/abstract-core/src/base.rs:query}}
 ```

+The content of the `Module` variant is passed to your custom query handler.

 ### Migrate

 The migrate entry point is a mutable entry point that is called **after** a code_id change is applied to the contract.
 A migration in CosmWasm essentially swaps out the code that's executed at the contract's address while keeping the state as-is.
 The implementation of this function is often used to change the format of the contract's state by loading the data as the original format and overwriting it with a new format.
 All adapter base implementations already perform version assertions that make it impossible to migrate to a contract with a different ID or with a version that is lesser or equal to the old version.

 #### Function Signature

+Expected function signature for the custom migrate handler:

 ```rust,ignore
 {{#include ../../../packages/abstract-sdk/src/base/contract_base.rs:mig}}